 a Read the profile again.
-Choose the correct option for each aspect.
+Choose the correct option.

-1 text type:

-advertisement / website

-2 style:

-neutral / formal / informal
+1 text type: advertisement / website 2 style: neutral / formal / informal current customers / possible customers 3 reader:

-3 reader:

-current customers / potential customers

-4 purpose:

-to advertise a product /

-to promote the organization

-- 5 structure: - a single paragraph / sections of text - b Which features of the profile helped you decide your answers in Exercise 2a?
-Discuss your ideas with a partner. - 3 Underline these things in the text. - 1 verbs that describe what the company does - 2 words or phrases (one to two words) related to cultural exchange trips
+4 purpose: to advertise a product / to promote the organization a single paragraph / sections of text b Which features of the profile helped you decide your answers in Exercise 2a?

+- 3 Underline these things in the text.

+- 1 verbs that describe what the company does

+- 2 vocabulary about cultural exchange trips

-- 4 Complete the sentences with some of the verbs you underlined in Exercise 3. - 1 Our travel company can \\\\ you with all your vacation needs. - 2 Let our market researchers with you to find your key customers. - 3 As a supermarket brand specializing in the field in healthy food, we \\\\\ providing a variety of healthy food choices. - 4 Our personal banking advisors advice on ways of saving money. - 5 Work in groups.
-Imagine that your organization offers cultural services (guided tours, food-tasting events, day trips, etc.) in your area.
-Come up with a name for your organization.
-Use the Connect with us! profile and writing criteria in Exercise 2 to help you plan a profile. - 6 Work alone.
+- 4 Complete the sentences with some of the verbs you underlined in Exercise 3. - 1 Our travel company can you with all your holiday needs. - 2 Let our market researchers with you to find your key customers. - 3 As a fast-food company, we the field in healthy food choices. - 4 Our personal banking advisors advice on ways of saving money. - 5 Work in groups.
+You offer cultural services to visitors to your area.
+Choose your field (guided tours, food-tasting events, day trips, etc.) and your organization's name.
+Then plan a profile for your website.
+Use the Connect with us! profile and the criteria in Exercise 2 to help you. - 6 Work alone.
 Write the profile for your website. - 7 Work in your groups again.
-Choose the profile that best promotes your organization.
-Use these questions to check the profile. - Are there any spelling or factual mistakes? - Is it clear what your organization does?
+Compare your profiles and choose the one which best promotes your company.
+Think about these points. - accuracy Spelling mistakes do not look professional! - clarity Does the reader understand exactly what your organization does?